Skip to main

 For First Year Graduate Students

 The McNair Program was named in honor of Ronald E. McNair, the African-American astronaut who died in the 1986 explosion of the space shuttle Challenger.
-First-year UK graduate students from undergraduate universities and colleges who are participants in the McNair program are eligible to be nominated for this competitive fellowship.
+Incoming UK graduate students who participated in the McNair program are eligible to be nominated for this competitive fellowship.

 Participating McNair Programs